johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Distributed functions are a type of function which can be only defined inside a distributed actor (or an extension on such actor).

 They must be marked explicitly for a number of reasons, the first and most important one being that that they are subject to additional type-checking rules (discussed in detail in [Distributed Actor Isolation](#distributed-actor-isolation)).
-The explicit marking of functions intended to be distributed also helps frameworks which may need to generate sources (to be enabled by the extensible SwiftPM proposal) to support their transports by generating `$distributed_` function bodies.
+The explicit marking of functions intended to be distributed also helps frameworks which may need to generate sources (to be enabled by the extensible SwiftPM proposal) to support their transports by generating `_distributed_...` function bodies.
 IDEs also benefit from the ability to understand that a specific function is distributed, and may want to color them differently or otherwise indicate that such function may have higher latency and should be used with care.

 A distributed actor function is declared as follows: